elephantscale/es-training-new/elastic/ernesto-elastic-slides/Elasticsearch-01.md

 Notes:
 Mapping is a schema definition which tells Elasticsearch how to index your data.
 Most of the time it can figure out the correct type of mapping for your data (strings, floating point numbers, integers etc..)
 Sometimes we have to give it a hint.
-We want the “release date” to specifically be a date field.
+We want the "release date" to specifically be a date field.
 Movie data type: year = type date, not just string Preferred to explicitly tell Elasticsearch since that reduces instances of the implied mapping identifying a more generic or incorrect type.